-Würzburg, January 10, 2022 – Principal Investigator Mathias Munschauer aims to better understand SARS-CoV-2.
+Würzburg, January 10, 2022 – Researcher Mathias Munschauer aims to better understand SARS-CoV-2.
 He now receives funding of 1.5 million euros for his research project “COVIDecode” from the European Research Council (ERC).
 Munschauer is the third scientist at the Helmholtz Institute for RNA-based Infection Research (HIRI) in Würzburg to be awarded an ERC grant.

 “It reflects the importance of our work that once again one of our scientists has been awarded this prestigious funding,” says Jörg Vogel, Managing Director of HIRI.
 “Cutting-edge research depends on sufficient financial resources.
 I am very pleased that Mathias Munschauer has received one of the sought-after ERC Starting Grants.”